-The program begins with a two-week full-time in-person residential program in Ithaca, New York, June 4 – 18, 2023, followed by virtual meetings about once per month throughout the academic year, and the opportunity to attend the annual meetings of the Population Association of America in Columbus, Ohio, April 17-20, 2024.
+The program begins with a two-week full-time in-person residential program in Durham, NC, June 2 – 15, 2024.
+Followed by virtual meetings about once per month throughout the academic year, and the opportunity to attend the annual meetings of the Population Association of America in Washington, DC, April 9 – 12, 2025.
 Thus, overall, program activities will span a 10-month period.

 Is there a stipend provided for this program?

 Yes, all participants will receive a stipend of $1,000.